AdobeDocs/commerce-knowledge-base.en/help/faq/general/monitoring-whitepaper.md

 Adobe Commerce instances generally contain custom code and configurations.
 Adobe does not support or resolve issues with custom code and configurations.
 Adobe does help merchants troubleshoot and identify issues in our knowledge base and provide recommended solutions and best practices for prevention and resolution.
 We encourage merchants and partners to use the tables below to understand what is monitored and who is responsible for resolution.

 When notifications are triggered, Adobe Commerce support team will triage the issue.
 As part of the triage, error logs, and other resources are analyzed.
-Based on the triage, additional Zendesk support tickets are created either to merchants or partner (in case of custom updates) or to Adobe's internal teams to resolve the issue.
+Based on the triage, additional Zendesk support tickets are created either to merchants or partners (in case of custom updates) or to Adobe's internal teams to resolve the issue.

 ## Adobe Commerce: default monitoring